1st Rhode Island Battery

 The First Rhode Island Battery (also known as "Tompkins' Marine Artillery") was an artillery unit which served in the Union Army during the American Civil War.

 Service record

 The 1st Rhode Island Battery was organized by Colonel Samuel G. Arnold at the Benefit Street Arsenal in Providence for three months' service in April 1861.
 It was organized from the Providence Marine Corps of Artillery, a unit of the Rhode Island Militia.
-It was commanded by Captain Charles H. Tompkins.
+It was commanded by Captain Charles Henry Tompkins (and later Colonel and Brevet General).